22aispro/DiddyLevel/README.md

 end)
 ```
 ### Create custom leveling methods
-    - These are simply methods the player can use to gain XP
+    -These are simply methods the player can use to gain XP
-    - You can do this by calling DiddyLevel.CreateLevelMethod(MethodInfo) MethodInfo is a table
+    -You can do this by calling DiddyLevel.CreateLevelMethod(MethodInfo) MethodInfo is a table
 ```luau
 local customMethod = {
     Name = "KillXP",